Whatsapp Icon

 Breast Cancer

 Though breast cancer may not directly affect the reproductive organs, it can influence menstrual cycles indirectly through its effect on hormones.
 Certain types of breast cancer treatments are known to cause temporary or permanent changes in the menstrual cycle.
-This can include changes in the cycle's regularity, or in some cases, the onset of early menopause.
+This can include changes in the cycle's regularity or, or some cases, the onset of early menopause.

 Nutrition and Menstrual Health